For Patients & Caregivers

 - To reduce cold symptoms

-One study shows taking capsules consist of juice powder concentrate of fruits and vegetables can reduce common cold symptoms and duration.
+One study shows that taking capsules consisting of a juice powder concentrate of fruits and vegetables can reduce common cold symptoms and duration.

 For Healthcare Professionals